Working Together to Create the 2026–2029 CLBC Strategic Plan

 The Fraser Valley

 Abbotsford: March 24, 7 to 8:30 p.m.
-PST (In-person) – Hosted by Upper Fraser Community Council, for family members.
-At HOMES Society, 33140 Mill Lake Road, Abbotsford, BC.
+PDT (In-person) – Hosted by Upper Fraser Community Council, at HOMES Society, 33140 Mill Lake Road, Abbotsford, BC.

 The Interior and Kootenays